Defending the Rights of Indigenous Children in Canada: An Interview with Professor Cindy BlackstockPublished Monday, September 04, 2017

 Sarah M Mah, Kateryna Gordiychuk

-We had the privilege of sitting down with Cindy Blackstock to talk about her work defending the rights of Indigenous children, and her experiences as an Indigenous woman leader.
-Dr. Blackstock is a professor at the McGill School of Social Work, and a member of the Gitskan First Nations.
+Dr. Cindy Blackstock is a professor at the McGill School of Social Work, and a member of the Gitskan First Nations.
 She has 25 years of experience in child protection and Indigenous children’s rights.
 She is also the Executive Director of the First Nations Child and Family Caring Society of Canada.
+One of our goals at IWEM is to promote the work of women leaders at McGill.
+We had the privilege of sitting down with Dr. Blackstock to talk about her work defending the rights of Indigenous children, and her experiences as an Indigenous woman leader.

 *These selected excerpts have been shortened and edited for clarity.
 Listen to the audio recording for the full interview.